-During the power-on self-test of the device a single loud tone can be heard.
-If not, it is vital to ensure that the speaker is not obstructed or defective!

 Commencing Monitoring

 Once the sensor is connected and correctly positioned on the patient, monitoring begins automatically.
 Refer to the sensor ‘Instructions For Use’ to determine if an appropriate sensor is being used, and if it is applied correctly.
+Ensure that the monitor is providing a reading and that the pulse tone can be switched on and off to verify proper operation.